oh2mp/the_lux/Portal.md

 # The Portal

 The UI is hopefully well optimized for mobile browsers.
-I am not a web developer but a Unix administrtor, so...
+I am not a web developer but a Unix administrator, so...

 Connect to WiFi **THE LUX** and and take your browser to `http://192.168.4.1`